Getting started with Flex Template for Web

 .env file to your local repository and

-guide you through setting up the required environment variables.
-If the
+guide you through setting up the rest of the required environment

 See the FTW Environment configuration variables for more information on the environment variables.